shardrv/flask-webapp-quickstart/README_STEPS.md

 - Go to the **Docker** section of the VS Code and find the webapp currently built.
 Right click and click on **Push**.
 This will upload the container to Azure App service.

 - Check out the **Registries** tab in the **Docker** extension in VSCode.
 The version of the deployed app image will be listed here.
-Right click on the image file and click on **Deploy Image to Azure App Service**
+Right click on the image file and click on **Deploy Image to Azure App Service**.
+Go through the prompts of creating the service name and deploy the app.

+- Set the port number as the Dockerfile has the docker container listening to port 8000.
+Go to Azure App Service -> App name -> Application Settings -> Right click to add new setting -> Type ```WEBSITE_PORT``` set to ```8000```.
+Then right click and to restart the app and then click **Browse Website** to view.